cucumber/docs/content/docs/gherkin/reference.md

 While it might be tempting to implement `Then` steps to look in the database - resist that temptation!

-You should only verify outcome that is observable for the user (or external system), and databases usually are not.
+You should only verify an outcome that is observable for the user (or external system), and changes to a database are usually not.

 ### And, But

-If you have several `Given`'s, `When`'s, or `Then`s, you *could* write:
+If you have successive `Given`'s, `When`'s, or `Then`'s, you *could* write:

 ```gherkin
 Example: Multiple Givens